 and distribution system.
 The cooling water system incorporates multiple closed heat transfer loops plus an open-loop heat rejection system (HRS).
 Heat generated in the plasma during the deuterium-tritium reaction will be transferred through the tokamak cooling water system (TCWS) to the intermediate component cooling water system (CCWS), and to the HRS, which will reject the heat to the environment.

-ITER will be equipped with a cooling water system to manage the heat generated during operation of the Tokamak.
+ITER will be equipped with a cooling water system to manage the heat generated during operation.
+Heat recuperated by the Tokamak cooling water system (pictured) will be transferred to secondary systems and then to the heat rejection system.

 During plasma operations, the combined flow rate of all water in circulation in the cooling water system loops is approximately 33 m³/s, flowing through pipes with nominal diameters of up to 1.6 metres.